cosmos/ibc/README.md

 See [CONTRIBUTING.md](meta/CONTRIBUTING.md) for contribution guidelines.

+See [ROADMAP.md](meta/ROADMAP.md) for a public up-to-date version of our roadmap.

 ## Interchain Standards

 All standards at or past the "Draft" stage are listed here in order of their ICS numbers, sorted by category.